krzysztofMSU/Data-Visualization-Final-Project/_posts/2019-05-05-welcome-to-jekyll.markdown

 ![](https://github.com/krzysztofMSU/data-visualization-final-project/blob/gh-pages/_assets/_images/H_R_Diagram.png?raw=true)

-Below, 3D view of the H-R's size, mass and **temperature** when compared to our Sun.
+Below is 3D view of the H-R's size, mass and **temperature** when compared to our Sun.

 ![](https://github.com/krzysztofMSU/data-visualization-final-project/blob/gh-pages/_includes/_gif/size_mass_temperature_by_Brook_and_Chris.gif?raw=true){:height="650"width="400"}

-Below, 3D view of the H-R's size, mass and **luminosity** also compared to our Sun.
+Below is 3D view of the H-R's size, mass and **luminosity** also compared to our Sun.

 ![](https://github.com/krzysztofMSU/data-visualization-final-project/blob/gh-pages/_includes/_gif/size_mass_lumionsity_by_Brook_and_Chris.gif?raw=true){:height="650"width="400"}

 ### *Summary*

-All this data, especially when visualized give us better understanding of our visible universe.
-We can better understand our solar system when we see the difference in size between planets.
-When we simulate the rotation of planets around Sun it shows us the difference of the planetary years between them.
-The universe expansion and the enormous distances and between stars and galaxies with respect to temperature, luminosity and mass tell us how small we all are here on Earth.
-The interactive and 3-D visualizations help us understand the data, and the static plots support our understanding of the physics of our existence.
+All this data, especially when visualized gives us better understanding of our visible universe.
+We can easier understand our solar system when we see the difference in size between planets.
+The simulation of the rotation of planets around Sun shows us the difference in planetary years between them.
+The universe expansion and enormous distances between stars and galaxies with respect to temperature, luminosity and mass tell us how small we all are here on Earth.
+The interactive and 3 Dimensional visualizations help us understand the data, and the static plots support our understanding of the physics of our existence.

 <!--
 > #### link for the audience below